 My plan to achieve this includes not tilling up the soil in a conventional way, but rather cultivating it.
-Tilling worked well for early America because fields were created from forest floors.
+For early America, tilling worked well because fields were created from forest floors.
 It destroyed the soil food web and shocked the ground from its fungally-dominated state into a bacterially-dominated one.
 Annual vegetables and crops as mentioned above thrived in this environment.
-But over time they deplete the soil of nutrients that have been built up over the years.
+But over time they deplete the soil of nutrients that had built up over the years.
 By not tilling, we can encourage that soil food web to rebuild itself in our gardens.
 But it requires careful management through bacterial compost teas and (originally) green mulches that will nurture a bacterial environment for our vegetables.

 Before I close, I want to bring a couple links on mulching to your attention so you can choose the best mulch for your plants:

 First is Mulch and Soil Fertility from Organic Gardening.
-In it, the results of a study done by an Ohio State Research Team are discussed.
+In it, the book discusses the results of a study done by an Ohio State Research Team.
 Including which mulches are appropriate for which areas based on their carbon to nitrogen ratio.

-Second is a Christian Farm and Homestead Radio broadcast from earlier this month where this article I just referenced and the topic of mulch gardening is discussed from a Biblical worldview.
+Second is a Christian Farm and Homestead Radio broadcast from earlier this month that discusses the topic of mulch gardening from a Biblical worldview.
 The host, Scott Terry, made some really excellent points and insight I’d never thought of before which I greatly appreciated.
 (And I’m not just saying that because he had some kind words to say about yours truly.)

 Among the tools on my to-purchase list for my holistic management arsenal are cold-pressed fish hydrolysate, kaolin clay (for next year though), and neem oil.
 Although I’d like to get on a spring rotation with laying down ramial wood chips in the orchard, I’m eager to get the first pile down this fall.
 Especially since there is a mountain where my husband works free for the taking.

-Between using these tools along with using the best mulch, our orchard will have a great start to the year and feed us abundantly this year!
+Between using these tools along with using the best mulch in our orchard, we will have a great start to the year and feed us abundantly this year!

 What do you think is the best mulch for berries and grapes?